cgoranov/phase_one_cli_crypto_database/README.md

 Crypto Currency detail but also trade it with fake simulated portfolio! :) Stay tuned!

 ## Authors and acknowledgment
-Crypto Search is a proud product by Che Goranov.
+Crypto Search is a proud product from Che Goranov.